Should I Switch Mortgage Providers?

 Cost Benefits of Switching Lenders

 Switching lenders can have notable cost benefits.
-Switching for a lower interest rate can help you save significantly over your next mortgage term.
+If you are switching for a lower interest rate, this can help you save significantly over your next mortgage term.
 It’s generally best to consider switching mortgage lenders at maturity for a better interest rate to maximize cost savings and avoid penalties for breaking your mortgage term early.

 Consider this scenario: you purchased a home 5 years ago for $700,000, put down the minimum downpayment of $45,000, and currently have a 5-year fixed interest rate of 2.55% on a 25-year amortization.
 Your current monthly mortgage payments are approximately $3,069, and you are approaching the end of your first 5-year term.
 When it comes time to renew, you will have a remaining mortgage balance of approximately $577,000.